MalarvizhiK/predict-band-progression/README.md

 ![k-means plot](images/k-means-plot.png)

 #### Steps to push the application to IBM Cloud

+The cloud foundry application is connected to IBM Cloud Object Storage where the dataset for different dimension is stored.

 1. Login to IBM Cloud.
    > ibmcloud login --sso